scmacdon/AWSTracker/Readme.md

 6. Click **Next**.
 7. Click **Finish**.

-## Section 2 - Add the Spring POM dependencies to your project
+## Add the Spring POM dependencies to your project

 At this point, you have a new project named **AWSItemTracker**, as shown in this illustration.